 Diwali or Deepavali is an Indian Festival celebrated by Hindus around the globe to remember the return of Lord Rama from his 14 years of Exile.
 It’s been centuries since that day and we celebrate with joy every year with the same enthusiasm.
-When is Diwali 2021? just in another few days, 4th of November 2021.
-We can find various writings on why Diwali is celebrated, how to celebrate Diwali, what Diwali means but did we ever ask why we celebrate it for 5 days?
+When is Diwali 2021? just in another few days, the 4th of November 2021.
+We can find various writings on why Diwali is celebrated, how to celebrate Diwali, and what Diwali means but did we ever ask why we celebrate it for 5 days?
 In this article, you will learn about why Diwali is celebrated for 5 continuous days and why on the return of Lord Ram we worship Goddess Lakshmi and Lord Ganesha.
-Celebrate Diwali 2021 being more connected to the reason.
+Celebrate Diwali 2021 by being more connected to the reason.

 Did you often ask yourself when you were growing up, why we worship Goddess Lakshmi and Lord Ganesha and not Lord Rama when the whole idea of this spiritual festival is to celebrate his return?
 The meaning of a festival in India is never restricted to one event but various events that portray a message for us to realize and follow in future.
 Almost all Hindu Festivals in India celebrate the victory of good over evil and intelligence over ignorance.
 Not only Lord Rama is remembered during the five-day celebration but also Lord Krishna and Lord Vamana for their victory over Indra Dev and Bali respectively.